 Some Peek in the Stacks blog posts are authored by CSUN students who work in Special Collections and Archives in the Oviatt Library.
 This week's post was written by Danielle Medina, a student assistant in the International Guitar Research Archives (IGRA).
 Danielle is a sophomore majoring in Communications.

 Sex and gender play important roles in our culture and daily lives.
 Sex is a biological difference based on the primary sex characteristics which include the traits essential for reproduction.
 Gender is the socially-created and learned distinction that specifies the physical, behavioral, mental, and emotional traits believed to be characteristic of males and females.
-The Vern and Bonnie Bullough Collection on Gender and Sex offers a wide range of research materials on these topics.
+The Vern and Bonnie Bullough Collection on Sex and Gender offers a wide range of research materials on these topics.

 In the book The Gender Frontier, author Mariette Pathy Allen documents the lives of transgender people through the art of photography, poems, and storytelling.
 In conducting her research, Allen formed relationships with each individual in her book, gaining their trust so that they would feel open enough to express themselves freely.
 As the book demonstrates, ideas of gender and sex have a great impact on how individual lives manifest in mainstream culture.
 For instance, Amanda Milan, a member of the LGBTQ community, was horrifically murdered in a bus terminal in June 2000, while bystanders watched and even cheered.
 Amanda's story brought much needed attention to the violence often perpetrated against members of the trans community.